Swagmiral/BT-Tone-Slapper/README.md

 ```

 Python, Bleak, WinRT bindings, FFmpeg, the LZMA encoder, and icons are bundled into
 the EXE.
-The OEM recovery container is deliberately not bundled.
-The destination PC
+The OEM recovery sound pack is deliberately not bundled for legal and portability reasons.
-does not need Python or additional packages.
+The destination PC does not need Python or additional packages, the .exe is self-sufficient.

 ## Verify The EXE